Hidden dualities in 1D quasiperiodic lattice models: Generalized local duality transformation

 \paragraph{Motivation and definition.---}

-The results of the previous section for the energy bands of CA hinted at the existance of generalized duality transformations between the eigenstates in the extended and localized phases.
+The results in section \ref{sec:SpectralDuality} for the energy bands of CA hinted at the existence of generalized dualities between the energy bands in the extended and localized phases.
 Here we complete our description by studying also the CA wave functions, and explicitly constructing a generalized duality transformation.